Iltotore/iron/docs/_docs/reference/newtypes.md

 import io.github.iltotore.iron.constraint.numeric.Positive

 //}
-opaque type Temperature = Double :| Positive object Temperature extends RefinedTypeOps[Double, Positive, Temperature]
+type Temperature = Temperature.T
+object Temperature extends RefinedType[Double, Positive]
 ```

-To support such type, you can use the [[RefinedTypeOps.Mirror|io.github.iltotore.iron.RefinedTypeOps.Mirror]] provided by
+To support such type, you can use the [[RefinedType.Mirror|io.github.iltotore.iron.RefinedType.Mirror]] provided by
-each `RefinedTypeOps`.
+each `RefinedType`.
 It works the same as
 [Scala 3's Mirror](https://docs.scala-lang.org/scala3/reference/contextual/derivation.html#mirror).
 Here is an example
 from the [ZIO JSON module](https://iltotore.github.io/iron/docs/modules/zio-json.html):